QuadSpinner/VueLegacy/README.md

 This collection is not complete.
 We will keep adding to it over the next several weeks.
 To stay updated, click the "WATCH" button at the top of the page.

 # Need help?
-There are wonderful Vue communities (such as on Facebook) out there who will be able to help you!
-Unfortunately we cannot provide technical support or usage advice for these products.
+You can open an [issue](https://github.com/QuadSpinner/VueLegacy/issues).
+Please note, this is not a commercial product so we cannot always provide help quickly.
+There are wonderful Vue communities (such as on Facebook) out there who will be able to help you if you have urgent needs!